haplo/blog.fidelramos.net/src/content/software/2022-02-23_web_browser_addons.md

 I use [Firefox](https://www.mozilla.org/en-US/firefox/new/) as my main web browser, because despite its shortcomings I think it's still the best available option for me, for reasons that would be worthy of a full article.
-Most of these extensions are also available in other web browsers anyway.
+Some of these extensions are also available in other web browsers anyway.
 I will link to the main project's website whenever that is the case.

-I try to be very careful with the browser extensions I install, as they have very deep access to all data, so a compromised add-on can quickly become a nightmare if it manages for example to steal the credentials for my email account (although 2FA should mitigate that risk).
-For this reason I don't use many add-ons that are potentially useful but that I think I could live without.
-The ones I use are usually very popular, with thousands of users and often editor-picked.
+I try to be careful with the browser extensions I install, as they have deep access to browser data, so a compromised add-on can quickly become a nightmare if it manages for example to steal the credentials for my email account (although 2FA should mitigate that risk).
+For this reason I don't use some add-ons that are potentially useful but that I think I could live without.
+The ones I use are usually popular, with thousands of users and often editor-picked.

 Without further delay, these are the add-ons I'm currently using on Firefox, in alphabetical order: